hammad-kalmati/JAVA-SCRIPT-Assignment-02/README.md

 # JAVA-SCRIPT-Assignment-02
-This repository includes JavaScript practice exercises covering math expressions, increments, string concatenation, prompts, if statements, and comparison logic.
+JavaScript assignment chapter 9 to 11 of “A New Way to Learn JavaScript”.
+Practice exercises covering math expressions, increments, string concatenation, prompts, if statements, and comparison logic.